TonnyL/Awesome_APIs/Global.md

 + [Bing Daily Wallpaper(Unofficial)](http://stackoverflow.com/questions/10639914/is-there-a-way-to-get-bings-photo-of-the-day)
 + [Giphy](https://github.com/Giphy/GiphyAPI) - Giphy is an animated GIF search engine.
 + [Imgur](https://api.imgur.com/) - Using Imgur's RESTful API, you can do just about anything you can do on [imgur.com](http://imgur.com/).
++ [Pixabay](https://pixabay.com/api/docs/) - The pixabay API is a RESTful interface for searching and retrieving Pixabay images and videos released under Creative Commons CC0.
 + [Unsplash](https://unsplash.com/documentation) - Access to the most powerful photo engine in the world.
 + [Unsplash It](https://unsplash.it/) - Beautiful placeholders using images from [unsplash](https://unsplash.com/).
 + [Unsplash Resource](https://source.unsplash.com/) - A simple API for embedding [Unsplash](https://unsplash.com/) photos.

 #### IoT
 + [Amazon Alexa](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/content/avs-api-overview) - The Alexa Voice Service (AVS) API allows developers to voice-enable connected products with a microphone and speaker.
 + [Google Assistant](https://developers.google.com/actions/) - Actions on Google let you build for the Google Assistant.
 + [Home8](https://developer.home8systems.com/) - The Internet of Things (IoT) refers to the set of sensors, devices, and systems that interconnect via the Internet.
 + [Homey](https://developers.athom.com/api/) - Access to Homey's API.
 + [HP Print](https://developers.hp.com/printos/printos) - Access to HP's API.